What is the meaning of Hyporexia?

 In the kids:

-- The intake of many bottles in the case of children over one year and the intake of large amounts of candy or small amounts of food in the time intervals between meals.
+- The intake of many bottles in children over one year and the intake of large amounts of candy or small amounts of food in the time intervals between meals.

-- Presence of acute and chronic diseases of the digestive system such as gastritis, gastroenteritis, peptic ulcers, hepatitis, among others.
+- Presence of acute and chronic digestive system diseases such as gastritis, gastroenteritis, peptic ulcers, hepatitis, and others.

 - Infestation with parasites.